CONSTITUTION AND BY-LAWS OF THE CONGRESS FOR DEMOCRATIC CHANGE (CDC)

 AT THE MEETINGS/CONVENTIONS

-Unless seconded, a motion is not to be put forward or debated.
-The Officer-in-Charge (OIC) therefore restates it prior to debate.
+- Unless seconded, a motion is not to be put forward or debated.
+The Officer-in-Charge (OIC) therefore restates it prior to the debate.

-At the end of the debate, the OIC summarizes the views expressed and, in the event of contrasting views, a vote is taken and motion carried on the basis of two-thirds (2/3) majority.
-However, the decisions and contrasting views must be recorded.
+- At the end of the debate, the OIC summarizes the views expressed and, in the event of contrasting views, a vote is taken and the motion carried on the basis of two-thirds (2/3) However, the decisions and contrasting views must be recorded.

-A motion to reconsider issue once disposed of is not entertained unless intended by a member voting with two-thirds (2/3) majority at the same meeting or the next.
+- A motion to reconsider the issue once disposed of is not entertained unless intended by a member voting with a two-thirds (2/3) majority at the same meeting or the next.

 The agenda and supporting documents, including minutes, pertaining to all regular meetings and Convention are circulated two (2) weeks prior to the prescribed date of covering.
 The Convention shall levy a fine of L$500.00 on the officer failing to comply with the requirements.
 The fine stipulated herein also applies in cases where officers fail to deposit Party funds or declare other forms of contribution as required in this constitution.